 Healthy chocolate avocado mousse dessert with a salted caramel topping and a biscuit base.
-It’s Raw vegan, paleo and full of nutrition.
+This recipe is raw vegan, paleo and full of nutrition.
 Simple to make and is dairy free, gluten free and refined sugar-free.

-All it takes is a blending of each layer then pouring together.
-There is no added oil but it is creamy and decadent with the cashews and avocado.
+All this vegan dessert takes is a blending of each layer then pouring together.
+There is no added oil, however it’s creamy and decadent with the cashews and avocado.